-- 16.1 Grant conditional Planning Permission subject to a Shadow Section 106 Legal Agreement with the following heads of terms: - Delivery of the scheme in its entirety - Suitably qualified and experienced architect - The works approved as part of these applications are linked to planning application ref 2023/5338/P and listed building consent 2024/0091/L and shall be implemented together
+16.1 Grant conditional Planning Permission subject to a Shadow Section 106 Legal Agreement with the following heads of terms:

+- A plan to be submitted to show how the owner is intending to secure the full implementation of the works to ensure consistency, uniformity and completeness across the applications. - Retention of Levitt Bernstein architects who are a suitably qualified and experienced architectural practice. - The works approved as part of these applications are linked to planning application ref 2023/5338/P and listed building consent 2024/0091/L and shall be implemented simultaneously.